CESNET/dp3/docs/architecture.md

   Feel free to check out the [secondary module API documentation](modules.md), or you can also refer to the [CallbackRegistrar code reference][dp3.common.callback_registrar.CallbackRegistrar] or check out the test modules in `/modules/` or `/tests/modules/`.

-- The final remaining component is the **web interface**, which is ultimately application-specific.
-  A generic web interface, or a set of generic components is a planned part of DP³, but is yet to be implemented.
-  The API provides a variety of endpoints which should enable you to create any view of the data you may require.

-[//]: # (TODO: generic web interface)

 ## Data flow